Dr Steve Minton

 Staff serving as external examiners

-External examiner for the University of Hertfordshire's D.Clin.Psy. programme (2021 to date)
+External examiner for the University of Hertfordshire's D.Clin.Psy. programme (Sep 2021 to Aug 2024)

 External examiner for Liverpool John Moore's University B.A.
 (Hons).
 Business with Psychology programme (2012 - 2015)